Unity-Technologies/ROS-TCP-Connector/MessageVisualization.md

 - CreateDrawing will be called to display graphics for your message.
 You can do whatever you need to do in this function to display your visualization.
 The return value should be any value (a GameObject in this case, but it really can be anything - an index in a list, for example) that you can later use to identify the graphic you just made.
 - DeleteDrawing will be called when it's time to clean up the visualization, passing the value you returned from CreateDrawing.
 - CreateGUI is as described in the section above, except that its first argument is the base Message class, and the last argument is whatever object was returned by CreateDrawing.
-- Note, unlike the VisualizerWithDrawing class, creating a visualizer this way does not automatically select a color for your visualization.
+- Note, unlike the BasicVisualizer class, creating a visualizer this way does not automatically select a color for your visualization.
 To use the same automatic color selection logic as before, you can call `MessageVisualizations.PickColorForTopic(topic);`